What is a CPN? Are Credit Privacy Numbers (CPNs) Legal?

 A CPN number is a nine-digit identification number that is similar in format to a Social Security number (SSN).
 CPN numbers are marketed as a great way to establish a new credit profile separate from your credit history.
 Promoters of CPN numbers claim that they can help you get approved for different types of credit, such as credit cards, loans, and other financial products even if you have bad credit or no credit history at all.

-However, it is important to note that the government or any legitimate credit reporting agencies do not issue CPN numbers.
+However, it is essential to note that the government or any legitimate credit reporting agencies do not issue CPN numbers.
 Instead, they are typically sold by companies that claim to be able to help you establish a new credit profile.
 These companies often charge hundreds or even thousands of dollars for their services, including providing you with a CPN number and instructions on how to apply for credit.

 Are CPN Numbers Legal?

 After understanding what is a CPN, you should determine its legitimacy before getting one for yourself.
 The legality of CPN numbers is a somewhat dark area.
 On the one hand, there is nothing characteristically illegal about using a nine-digit identification number that is not your SSN.
-After all, many other types of identification numbers are used for different purposes, such as tax identification numbers (TINs) for businesses or individual taxpayer identification numbers (ITINs) for people who are not eligible for an SSN.
+After all, many other types of identification numbers are used for different purposes, such as tax identification numbers (TINs) for businesses or individual taxpayer identification numbers (ITINs) for people not eligible for an SSN.

 Furthermore, using a CPN number to apply for credit can be considered fraud under certain circumstances.
 For instance, you could be committing fraud if you use a CPN number to apply for credit and intentionally omit information about your true identity or credit history.
 Similarly, if you use a CPN number to apply for credit and the lender discovers that you are using a fraudulent number, you could be charged with fraud and face legal consequences.